Create a Pre-order Form that Matches Your Branding

-Pre-orders are quite common in a number of business niches.
+Pre-orders are quite common in many business niches.
 The music industry, for one.
 Or the gaming industry.
 Custom clothing, baked goods, custom furniture, just to name a few.

 Since you’ve landed on this article, your business probably entails pre-orders too.
 If you are looking for a fast and easy way to implement them (without necessarily having a website), you have come to the right place.

-In this article, you’ll learn how to create a pre-order form like the one below without any programming knowledge.
+In this article, you’ll learn how to create a pre-order form like the one below without any technical knowledge.

 To do that, you can use the template above or choose another one of Getform’s templates from the gallery.
 Getform is a zero-code online form builder that allows you to build custom forms and share them via a link.